 Alicia Benavidez Lewis

-Alicia has extensive policy expertise both inside the California Legislature and as an advocate.
+Alicia serves as Vice President at Corbin and Kaiser, and has extensive policy expertise both inside the California Legislature and as an advocate.
 During her time in the CA Capitol, Alicia served as a Chief of Staff in the Assembly and Deputy Legislative Director in the Senate.
 As an advocate she has worked on various issues that include employment and workforce policy, criminal justice reform, consumer protection, education, and health.
 Alicia previously worked as the State Policy Director for the Center for Employment Opportunities, where she led a multi-state policy agenda and established advocacy opportunities for the organization's program participants.
 Additionally, she served as a lobbyist for the League of CA Cities, representing over 417 local entities on labor and employment.

 Some of Alicia’s most notable accomplishments include the landmark Fair Sentencing for Youth Act, which ended life without parole for juveniles, working to end the solitary confinement of minors, and being a key strategist in the campaign to end predatory lending in California.
 Other legislative accomplishments and experience includes: